Which cruise lines offer the best loyalty programs? Are they worth it? Should I only cruise with one cruise line or try all of them?

 Keep in mind that if you are applying for the Status Match program you should not register for MSC Voyagers Club.

-Here are some of the perks you may receive if you do quality for the Status Match program.
+Here are some of the perks you may receive if you do qualify for the Status Match program.

 - If you belong to a loyalty program with a hotel, cruise line or tour operator, you may qualify

-- You will be assigned an MSC Voyagers Club membership, from Classic to Black
+- You will be assigned an MSC Voyagers Club membership, from Classic to Blue Diamond

 - A guaranteed 5% discount on any cruise